bcen/EncodingApi/README.md

 # EncodingApi (Work in progress)
 #### A .NET C# client wrapper for the [encoding.com](http://www.encoding.com/) API

+This is a preview of the API, all public APIs are subjected to change.
 Click [here](http://www.encoding.com/api/category/category/complete_api_documentation) for complete documentation.

-### This is a preview of the API, all public APIs are subjected to change.

-## Basic Usage
+## Example

-Gets a list of media from server:
+Gets a list of media from the server:

     EncodingServiceClient client = new EncodingServiceClient(api_id, api_key);